 Boyd stated that only one percent of the Nepalese population professes to be Christian, with Hinduism and Buddhism being the prominent religion; therefore, festivals such as the “Procession of Cows” are widely celebrated.

-In light of this, he states that missionary work is not only necessary, but quite fulfilling.
+In light of this, he said that missionary work is not only necessary, but quite fulfilling.

-“I don’t think you could find a more corrupt government in all of the world, but in this, the doors have swung wide open for the Church,” he said.
-“Even the staunchest of Hindus, the very ones who participate in the ‘Procession of Cows,’ are wise enough to know there is an almighty Creator that they can never understand apart from some sort of special revelation. … All the religious superstition and the sacrificial system of Hinduism makes the book of Hebrews and the Old Testament typology of Christ as the sacrificial lamb of God good open-air preaching in Kathmandu and the villages.”
+“I don’t think you could find a more corrupt government in all of the world, but in this, the doors have swung wide open for the Church,” Boyd relayed.
+“Even the staunchest of Hindus, the very ones who participate in the ‘Procession of Cows,’ are wise enough to know there is an almighty Creator that they can never understand apart from some sort of special revelation.”

 Boyd distributed over 123,000 Gospel portions and tracts while living in the country, and preached in front of many Hindu and Buddhist temples.

 The festival is held in different cities across the country and will be winding down in the next few days.